louhaz/nrt-event-and-apic/components/apiconnect/eem-and-apic-steps.md

 * Follow instructions [here](https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.1?topic=resources-using-api-kubernetes-resource#add-the-api-resource-as-a-draft-to-an-api-manager__title__1) to setup a secret which allows the CP4I operator to connect to APIC, use the admin user credentials that you created for the APIC provider organization.

 * Uncomment the line `apis-and-products.yaml` in [kustomization.yaml](../../argocd/kustomization.yaml), use ArgoCD to add declarative APIs to API manager.
+Make sure to update the git repo url in the apis-and-product.yaml file to point to your repository.

 * Verify that the Products and APIs are deployed in APIC Sandbox catalog.

-* Create a consumer account in APIC Developer Portal ,  let consumer to subscribe to the REST API,  verify the API access and confirm that API responds as expected.
+* Create a consumer account in APIC Developer Portal,  let consumer to subscribe to the REST API,  verify the API access and confirm that API responds as expected.

 ## Setup EEM and APIC Integration